Manish19509/Property/README.md

 >> Structs and Mappings:
         1. The property struct stores information about property
->>      2. A mapping called cryptos links the names to their details.

 >> Owner Management:
         1. The owner address is set to the contract deployer and is the only entity allowed to add or update properties.